holoviz/hvplot/README.md

 | 👩‍💻&nbsp; **Developer Questions**   |  <a href="https://gitter.im/pyviz/pyviz" title="Discuss with developers"> <img src="https://img.shields.io/gitter/room/TechnologyAdvice/Stardust.svg"></a> |
 | 📢&nbsp; **Announcements**  | <a href="https://twitter.com/HoloViz_org" title="Follow hvPlot on Twitter"><img src="https://img.shields.io/twitter/follow/HoloViz_org.svg?style=social&label=Follow"> |

+## Contributions

+We would ❤️ to work with you no matter whether you want to contribute to issue management, PRs, documentation, blog posts, community support or social media communication.

+To get started with the code or docs check out the [Developer Guide](https://hvplot.holoviz.org/developer_guide/index.html).

-Reach out on [Gitter](https://gitter.im/pyviz/pyviz) if you would like to join the weekly triaging or bi-weekly HoloViz call.
+Reach out on [Gitter](https://gitter.im/pyviz/pyviz) to discuss with the developers, join the weekly triaging or join the bi-weekly HoloViz call.

 ## Project Status